mkicjn/c2kanren/README.md

 * Fexprs work very similarly to lambdas (and can be closures), e.g.,
   * `((lambda (x) x) (cons a b))` ~> `((lambda (x) x) (eval '(cons a b)))`
   * `((fexpr (x) x) (cons a b))` ~> `(eval ((lambda (x) x) '(cons a b)))`
-* Macros are offered via the `expand` function, which, if `define`d at the global scope, will be applied to each expression read by the interpreter before evaluation.
+* Macros are implemented via a hook in the form of the `expand` function, which, if `define`d at the global scope, will be applied to each expression read by the interpreter before evaluation.
-  * The implementation defined in `rc.lisp` applies rules from `defmacro` repeatedly until failure, then recurses over sub-expressions.
+  * The version of `expand` provided by `rc.lisp` works by applying rules from `defmacro` repeatedly until failure, then recurses over sub-expressions.

 ## The Kanren